fshowalter/franksbooklog.com/content/reviews/0041-the-big-sleep-by-raymond-chandler.md

 Chandler could do better.

+[^1]: Sperber and Lax, _Bogart_, 218.
-[^1]: Scott Brick is a fine narrator but ill-suited for the voice of Marlowe.
+[^2]: Scott Brick is a fine narrator but ill-suited for the voice of Marlowe.
 And the decision to add jazz and orchestral interludes between chapters gave the production a radio-play semblance that also felt awry.